xshard/Shard/INSTALL.md

-Building Groestlcoin
+Building Shard
 ================

-See doc/build-*.md for instructions on building the various elements of the Groestlcoin Core reference implementation of Groestlcoin.
+See doc/build-*.md for instructions on building the various elements of the Shard Core reference implementation of Shard.